 - Also, the value of the emitter voltage is increased.

-- It decreases the forward biasing of transistor Q1 as its base is connected with the ground that causes current IC1 to decrease.
+- It decreases the forward biasing of transistor Q1 as its base is connected with the ground which causes current IC1 to decrease.

 - The consequence is that the increment in current IC2 generates a decrement in VC2 and the decrement in current IC1 cause voltage VC1 to increase.